Scale an application in Azure Spring Apps

 - At least one application already created in your service instance.

 Navigate to the Scale page in the Azure portal

 Sign in to the Azure portal.

-Select the Apps tab under Settings in the menu on the left side of the page.
+Select Apps under Settings in the navigation pane.

 Scale your application

-App instance count: In the Standard tier, you can scale out to a maximum of 20 instances.
+instance count: In the Standard plan, you can scale out to a maximum of 20 instances.
 This value changes the number of separate running instances of the Spring application.

 Be sure to select Save to apply your scaling settings.